About

 Today its aim is to promote architecture in its broadest sense through events designed to educate and inform.

-It has also held several exhibitions, including The best architecture in the last twenty years in 1923, followed in 1925 by the second exhibition (held in the RIBA Galleries in Conduit Street, opened by G. K. Chesterton), and more recently 50 years of London Architecture, supported by Christina Smith OBE, which consequently toured successfully in Europe.
+It has also held several exhibitions, including The best architecture in the last twenty years in 1923, followed in 1925 by the second exhibition (held in the RIBA Galleries in Conduit Street, opened by G. K. Chesterton), and more recently 50 years of London Architecture, supported by the late Christina Smith OBE, which consequently toured successfully in Europe.

 Topics of debate over the years have been diverse, ranging from The architecture of 1851 is preferable to that of 1951 to No building should last more than one lifetime and The influence of Le Corbusier was a disaster.
 In more recent times debated topics have included Architecture in Britain today has lost its social purpose and Globalism and Architecture.